DefinetlyNotAI/Solidworks-Crack/README.md

 ## Common Issues

-- If a `Could not obtain a license for solidworks standard (-8 544 0)` error pops up, that is normal for windows it is a bug with code [KB3072630](https://support.microsoft.com/en-gb/topic/ms15-074-vulnerability-in-windows-installer-service-could-allow-elevation-of-privilege-july-14-2015-f8098b21-9ab7-a0a6-bddb-a287351f4665) which made windows actually treat Solidworks as a system modification software, The fix is easy and is [here](https://www.youtube.com/watch?v=NL0B8DYRCA0)
+- If a `Could not obtain a license for solidworks standard (-8 544 0)` error pops up, that is normal for windows it is a bug with code [KB3072630](https://support.microsoft.com/en-gb/topic/ms15-074-vulnerability-in-windows-installer-service-could-allow-elevation-of-privilege-july-14-2015-f8098b21-9ab7-a0a6-bddb-a287351f4665) which made windows actually treat Solidworks as a system modification software, Their is no known fix that properly works, I advice using the 2021 version - Issue is not from me but the pirated software website hoster itself.

 ## Steps to activate